ropensci/roweb3/content/blog/2022-04-22-ropensci-news-digest-april-2022/index.md

 * [Tuesday, 03 May 2022 9 AM North American Pacific / 16:00 UTC](/events/coworking-2022-05/) "Why be a reviewer of R packages?" *Hosted by community host François Michonneau and [Steffi LaZerte](/author/steffi-lazerte/)*
   * Cowork on a project of your choice;
   * Prepare an R package for rOpenSci software review, work on reviewer comments, or review a package;
-  * Or ask [François Michonneau](https://francoismichonneau.net/) what it's like to review packages!
+  * Or ask [François Michonneau](/author/francois-michonneau/) what it's like to review packages!

-* [Tuesday, 07 June 2022 9 AM Australian Western / 1:00 UTC ](/events/coworking-2022-06/) " Tackle something you've always wanted to learn" *Hosted by community host Nick Tierney and [Steffi LaZerte](/author/steffi-lazerte/)*
+* [Tuesday, 07 June 2022 9 AM Australian Western / 1:00 UTC ](/events/coworking-2022-06/) "Tackle something you've always wanted to learn" *Hosted by community host Nick Tierney and [Steffi LaZerte](/author/steffi-lazerte/)*
+  * Cowork on a project of your choice;
-  * Take time to tackle something you've always wanted to learn;
+  * Take this time to tackle something you've always wanted to learn;
-  * Cowork on a project of your choice.
+  * Or talk to [Nick Tierney](https://ropensci.org/author/nicholas-tierney/) and discuss what it is you want to learn, and get some tips and resources to get yourself started!

 Find out about more [events](/events).